Ahmed-AG/cyberdojo-page/read/run-docker-remotley-on-kali.md

 ### On the client side

-On the client side, set DOCKER_HOST to the IP address of your server
+- Set DOCKER_HOST to the IP address of your server

 ```bash
 export DOCKER_HOST=tcp://<IP_ADDRESS>:2375
 ```
-try to run docker commands
+- try to run docker commands

 ```bash
 % docker info